jpmckeown/pitch-sorted/notes/diary-notes.md

 + wider road allows wider lorry
 + add tail on sheep
 + work up a good Level 2 before Sunday
++ ?centred sheep slide from tile to tile? problem for deflect, and incompatible for small movement while graze; make dfferent game with slide-move on squares (or hexagons)

 ## 19 August
 + bug= near top row sheep oscillating, also at bottom row